 Home Values Could Drop

 Property values aren’t guaranteed.
 Your landlord estimates the value of the property, but if you’re in a rising market, you might get that home at a steal.
 While that’s good news for you, the reverse can happen.
-If housing prices drop substantially within the specified period, you could find yourself buying a property for more than it’s worth.
+If housing prices drop substantially during that time frame, you could find yourself buying a property for more than it’s worth.

 Contract Breaches Can Be Costly